 As the world gears up for full deployment of 5G, Digi aims to keep you informed.
 See our 5G information page, The Journey to 5G, which provides a wealth of information and resources.

-Digi is an expert in cellular network planning and migration.
+Digi is an expert in cellular network planning and migration, and the Digi Professional Services team is available to help.
 Reach out if you need assistance.

 What does “sunset” mean vs. “shutdown”?